Skip to content

 Cons

 • 2.9M GBP revenue against 15.6M GBP operating losses in 2023.
 Primer burns cash at 5x revenue.
-Over $94M in funding provides runway but path to profitability is unclear.
-Claims 200% YoY revenue growth as of Q1 2024, but unit economics remain unproven.
+The $170M raised (including the fresh May 2026 Series C) provides runway, but the path to profitability is unclear.
+Self-reports ARR doubling year over year as of the May 2026 Series C coverage, but unit economics remain unproven.
 Long-term counterparty risk exists if funding environment changes.

-• 1.4/5 Trustpilot from 32 reviews.
-While the sample is tiny, the score is the second-lowest in our database for the orchestrator category.
-Even B2B platforms with minimal consumer reviews usually do better than 1.4.
+• 1.5/5 Trustpilot from 25 reviews.
+While the sample is tiny, the score is the lowest in the orchestrator category.
+Even B2B platforms with minimal consumer reviews usually land above that.

 • Limited iGaming track record.
-One published gambling case study (Dabble, Australian sports betting) versus Finera and Corefy with deeper iGaming positioning.
+Two published gambling case studies (Dabble for sports betting, Jackpot.com for lottery) versus Finera and Corefy with deeper iGaming positioning.
 The rest of the client base is eCommerce-heavy.
-Operators wanting multiple gambling operator references will find the portfolio thin.
+Operators wanting casino or poker references will find the portfolio thin.

 • $500k minimum monthly volume.
 Higher than Finera at $300k and Corefy at $250k.
 Restricts access for mid-market operators where orchestration could still add value.

-• 0.2-0.6% routing fee is the most expensive orchestration pricing in our database.
+• 0.2-0.6% routing fee sits at the top of orchestration pricing here, just under Corefy's 0.2-0.7%.
 Double Finera's low end.
 The visual builder premium is the justification but adds real cost on top of PSP fees.

 Ready to evaluate Primer for your business?